MyraReeves/MyraReeves/README.md

 - ⚡ Fun fact: ...
 -->

 Hello everyone!
 My name is Myra.
 It is spelled phonetically for American English.
-As a result, one handy mnemonic is that it's as if you are saying "My (Egyptian sun god)!" 🌞
+As a result, one handy mnemonic is that it's as if you are saying "My [Egyptian sun god]!" 𓁛𓇳 🌞

 <br>